 To upgrade to Greenest, call 0333 344 2686

 Deforestation contributes to roughly 15% of global annual greenhouse gas emissions – pumping more CO2 into our atmosphere than the entire global transportation sector.
 Its impact on the climate is devastating, it’s not improving quick enough and it’s time we put a stop to it.

-The United Nations created the REDD+ (Reducing Emissions from Deforestation and Forest Degradation) mechanism to quantify and value the carbon storage services that forests provide.
-And it’s being used to create economies where protecting the forest ecosystems is rewarded and the environment can flourish.
+The United Nations envisioned the REDD+ (Reducing Emissions from Deforestation and Forest Degradation) mechanism to quantify and value the carbon storage services that forests provide.
+And it’s being applied now by project developers like Wildlife Works who works with local landowners and the community to protect the forest ecosystems where success is rewarded and the environment can flourish.

 This means for every unit of gas used by members on our Greenest tariff, we can verify that we have funded the equivalent reduction in carbon emissions.
-And this is validated by two independent bodies, the Verified Carbon Standard (VCS) and the Climate, Community & Biodiversity Standard (CCB).
+The Kasigau Corridor project is validated by two independent bodies, the Verified Carbon Standard (VCS) and the Climate, Community & Biodiversity Standard (CCB).

 Want to go fully carbon neutral with your energy?
 Call 0333 344 2686 and speak to one of our Member Services Team.

 These include hiring rangers to protect some 2000 plus African elephants from poachers and preserving the natural habitat for 100’s of species of animals.
-The Kasigau Project teaches local communities how to live in harmony with wildlife, helping them to create sustainable businesses in areas such as eco-factory tailors, plot samplers and community outreach.
+The Kasigau Corridor REDD+ project addresses human/wildlife conflict and helps communities by providing jobs such as rangers, teachers, sustainable agriculture advisory, garment production, and community outreach.